Growing Food in Your Greenhouse

 My water wand blew up in the last brutal storm of the season when water froze in my greenhouse.
 No one was expecting that cold spell but then again we live in a Northern climate and February is usually cold.
 I should have known better.

-Every day of growing in my greenhouse is a happy day for me but I guess I should wait to turn the water on until I turn on the heat.
+Every day of growing food in my greenhouse is a happy day for me but I guess I should wait to turn the water on until I turn on the heat.
 Funny thing is, the plants were all fine but the watering wand is busted and needs to be replaced.

 Gardeners are busy starting seeds, prepping soil and washing off the inside of their greenhouses as the sun gets higher every day.
 Seedy Saturdays and catalogues are supplying unusual seeds to grow and I think that’s great because growing unusual vegetables is the job of home gardeners.